omidarmat/webDevNotes/JavaScript/javascript-theory.md

 1. As the first stage of execution, a **global execution context** is created for top-level code.
 Top-level code is code that is not inside any function.
 Obviously, functions should only be excuted when they are called.
 In any JavaScript project, there is only one global execution context.
 It is always there.
 2. The global execution context is put into the call stack, and top level code is executed, also functions are declared so that they could be called later.
 3. Functions are now executed and the program waits for callback functions.
 For each function call, one execution context is created.
-This execution context will contain all the necessary information for executin exactly that function.
+This execution context will contain all the necessary information for executing exactly that function.

 All these execution contexts together, make up the call stack.
 When all functions are executed, the engine will keep waiting for callback functions to arrive.
 For instance, a callback function attached to a click event.